brentp/shuffler/README.md

         --exclude data/charm.domain.complement.bed

-which ran 250 shufflings for each category from the 2.8 million chromHMM segementations on the 2.8 million intervals from chromHMM in about 5 minutes.
+which ran 250 shufflings for each category from the 2.8 million chromHMM segementations in about 5 minutes.

 todo
 ----